When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Related Work

 \subsection{Community Inference from Cascades}

-To the best of our knowledge, the paper \citep{barbieri2013influence} extended in \citep{barbieri2017efficient} for the first time addressed the problem of community detection from cascades.
-In \citep{barbieri2013influence, barbieri2017efficient}, the cascade model includes the influence of individual nodes, and a membership level of a node in each community is inferred using the maximum likelihood approach.
-The authors propose two algorithms: \textsc{C-IC} takes into account only participation of a node in a cascade; \textsc{C-Rate} includes the time stamps but limits the node's influence by its community.
-Recently, \citep{ramezani2018community} proposed an alternative maximum likelihood approach, which exploits the Markov property of the cascades.
-As an input, similarity scores of node pairs are computed, based on their joint participation in cascades.
+To the best of our knowledge, the article \citep{barbieri2013influence} extended in \citep{barbieri2017efficient} for the first time addressed the problem of community detection from cascades.
+In \citep{barbieri2013influence, barbieri2017efficient}, the cascade model includes the influence of individual nodes, and a membership level of a node in each community is inferred using the maximum-likelihood approach.
+The authors propose two algorithms: \textsc{C-IC}, which considers only participation of a node in a cascade, and \textsc{C-Rate}, which includes the time stamps but limits the node's influence by its community.
+Recently, \citep{ramezani2018community} proposed an alternative maximum-likelihood approach, which exploits the Markov property of the cascades.
+As an input, similarity scores of node pairs are computed based on their joint participation in cascades.
 The \textsc{R-CoDi} algorithm in \citep{ramezani2018community} starts with a random partition, while \textsc{D-CoDi} starts with a partition obtained by DANI~\citep{ramezani2017dani}.
 We use all four mentioned algorithms as our baselines.
 A recent work~\cite{suzuki2021effects} addressed a follow-up problem of cascade-based community detection when the cascade data are incomplete.
 They conclude that hiding information on the nodes that participate in many cascades considerably reduces the quality of community detection, while hiding random or least active nodes has much smaller effects.

 A recent work by~\citet{peixoto2019network} proposes to simultaneously recover edges and communities from epidemic data and shows that the detection of communities significantly increases the accuracy of graph reconstruction.
 Another research by~\citet{chen2014community} also uses cascade data to identify (overlapping) communities.
 However, in contrast to the current work, they focus solely on Facebook and use more input data: post information, personal information, interpersonal relations, and so on.